 TELL US WHAT YOU THINK!

-A local heritage podcast should be guided by local input, so please tell us what you think of the pilot.
+A local heritage podcast should be guided by local input, so please tell us what you think!
 What—or who—would you like to hear more of?
 Or less of?
-Your input will help guide the podcast’s future as we work towards creating full seasons!
-Please respond to this short 5-minute feedback form, and feel free to send a message to the ECAMP Facebook or Tweet us at @YEGCityasMuseum.
+Your input will help guide the podcast’s future, so feel free to comment below, send a message to the ECAMP Facebook or Tweet us at @YEGCityasMuseum.

 EPISODE 3 – AL-RASHID MOSQUE